How Hard Is Academic IELTS? Expert Insight & Tips | Belekar Sir’s Academy

 Listening

-Challenges: diverse accents, rapid speech, distractor traps.
+Challenges: Diverse accents, rapid speech, distractor traps.

 Reading

-Difficulties: complex language, dense arguments, strict timing.
+Challenges: Complex language, dense arguments, strict timing.

 Writing

-Pain points: task timing, formal structure, lexical richness.
+Pain points: Task timing, formal structure, lexical richness.

 Speaking

-Pressure: impromptu responses, exam stress.
+Pressure: Impromptu responses, exam stress.

-Advice: practice speaking on varied topics, record yourself, mirror academic articulation, emphasize fluency and coherence — not perfection
+Advice: Practice on varied topics, record yourself, emphasize fluency and coherence β€” not perfection.

 Strategies to Conquer the Challenge